Fall Gardening Ideas and Garden Shed Storage Tips

 Here are three of our buildings that are perfect garden sheds.

-- The first is a Deluxe style garden shed with vinyl siding, windows, double fiberglass doors with transom windows for additional natural light, and window shutters.
+- The first is a garden shed with vinyl siding, windows, double fiberglass doors with transom windows for additional natural light, and window shutters.
 It's beautiful and practical.

-- This one is a Deluxe style garden shed has lap siding, classic wide trim, a steep roof, double doors with transom windows, and LP ProStruct Flooring,
+- This one is a garden shed with lap siding, classic wide trim, a steep roof, double doors with transom windows, and LP ProStruct Flooring,

-- And last, this Ranch style garden shed has painted siding, contrasting trim, a window and double doors.
+- And last, this garden shed has painted siding, contrasting trim, a window and double doors.

 You could add multiple windows to any of these buildings, a dormer, and built-in shelving.
 Be careful, though, you might create an ideal backyard garden shed that all your neighbors wish they had!